majisti/react-sandbox/README.md

 - Allow the user to expand the card to read the whole article
 - Use a UI framework to ease styling the app
   - Material-UI, Semantic-UI-React, office-ui-fabric-react, etc

+## ES6 Basics
+A little bit of documentation was created in ES6_BASICS.md, right in the repo.
+The intend of this file is to give you a quick and easy place to access some basic documentation on ES6 since React uses it so intensely.